mustafa1728/Dynamic-Memory-Allocator/AVLTrees/README.md

-# Assignment 3
+# AVL Tree

-This is the submission of Assignment 3 for the course COL106 by Mustafa Chasmai, Entry No. 2019CS10341
+Using AVL Trees to implement the dictionary in the allocator.

 ### AVLTree